yomigeek/db-detector-svm/README.md

-# db-detector-svm
+# db-detector-SVM
-Using SVM to detect diabetes
+Using SVM Classifier to detect diabetes